modio/modio-docs/public/en-us/game-management/monetization/how-it-works.md

 When $1 is spent to purchase 100 tokens, and those tokens are then used to purchase a piece of content:

-* USD$0.48 (48%) is used to cover the payment processor fee (e.g. Steam, PlayStation&trade:Store, Xbox, iOS, Android, or Tilia on Web), and the remainder is profit for the game studio
+* USD$0.48 (48%) is used to cover the payment processor fee (e.g. Steam, PlayStation™Store, Xbox, iOS, Android, or Tilia on Web), and the remainder is profit for the game studio
 * USD$0.52 (52%) is used to cover the fixed wholesale rate of the tokens, broken down as follows:
     - USD$0.4 (40%) is allocated to the tokens earnings pool (i.e. the Marketplace economy)
         - When these 100 tokens are spent, the default is for 70% of the tokens to go to the creator, and 30% go to the studio (this split can be adjusted in your dashboard)